ephes/django_async/article_sorted.md

 high to low amount of effort:

 * Spin up more machines
-* Have your application to use more cores on a single machine
+* Have your application use more cores on a single machine
 * Use more operating system processes
 * Start more operating system threads per process
 * Use async/await to schedule multiple tasks in a single thread